bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ## What You Need to Know

+## Router Outlet

+<a href="https://angular.io/api/router/RouterOutlet" target="_blank">`RouterOutlet`</a> is an Angular directive that is a placeholder for content that is filled when the route changes.
+In this example the `HomeComponent` template or the `AboutComponent` template are shown below the `<router-outlet>` element as the route changes.

+@sourceref ./path-route.html
+@codepen
+@highlight 31, only

+## Router

 To be able to navigate between different views in our app, we can take advantage of Angular's built-in routing module.
 We already told Angular we'd like to set up routing, so it generated `src/app/app-routing.module.ts` for us and included it in our root module. `src/app/app-routing.module.ts` currently looks like:

 ```typescript